Rishi-Gupta2004/Projects-/README.md

 I'm just someone who's addicted to the art of stock picking.

-Shout out to some of the individuals and firms who madce me fall in love with the game.
+Shout out to some of the individuals and firms who made me fall in love with the game.
 - Aswath Damodaran
 - Martin Shkreli
 - Chris Hohn